Dad and son laughing together while watching TV with a remote

 Account profiles: Can you set up a separate kids' profile that limits content without affecting the main account?

-Best Overall: Roku Express 4K+
+Best for Kids' Rooms: Roku Express 4K+

 For kids' rooms, Roku is the strongest choice.
 Parental controls are granular and easy to set, the price is low, and every major kids' app is available.